juano2310/CarND-Vehicle-Detection-Juan/README.md

 ![alt text][image8]

 ### 10 - Final Pipeline
 The final pipeline is very simple.
 It takes an image and it looks for cars using the previously trained SVC.
-Then in creates a heatmap to remove false positives and finally it draws a blue box on top of the hot window.
+Then in creates a heatmap to remove false positives and it adds it to a collection which I use to average the detections.
+This prevents the square from jumping from frame to frame or from having an frame without a square at all.
+Finally it draws a blue box on top of the hot window.

 ### 11 - Apply pipeline to project video
 This method extracts each image from the video and process it through the pipeline.
 As a result we can see the boxes on the final video.